-On June 2, 2020, two days before Tehran permitted White to leave, the U.S. deported Sirous Asghari to Iran.
-The day of White's release, the Justice Department also asked a judge to sentence Majid Taheri to time served, and the jurist granted the prosecutors' request.
+On June 2, 2020, two days before Tehran permitted White to leave, the U.S. deported Sirous sentence Majid Taheri to time served, and the jurist granted the prosecutors' request.
 The U.S. government is allowing Taheri to visit relatives and obtain medical care in Iran and then return.